 Crowns are typically placed within two office visits.
-To begin, Dr. Scheiber will numb the tooth and can provide sedation dentistry services to further enhance your comfort.
-He will then remove the damaged or decayed portion of the tooth structure and add a special material to help rebuild the tooth.
+To begin, our dentists will numb the tooth and can provide sedation dentistry services to further enhance your comfort.
+We will then remove the damaged or decayed portion of the tooth structure and add a special material to help rebuild the tooth.
 An impression of the area will be taken and sent off to our dental lab for custom crown creation.
 A temporary crown will be placed to allow for normal function and appearance while your final crown is being made.
 We will have you return for a shorter second visit about 1 – 2 weeks later to remove your temporary and bond your new restoration in place or attach it to a previously placed dental implant.
-Dr. Scheiber will then adjust your bite as necessary to ensure an even bite.
+Our dentists will then adjust your crown as necessary to ensure an even bite.

 Depending on your individual dental insurance plan, a portion of your crown procedure may be covered.
 Our knowledgeable financial coordinator will help you maximize your coverage before calculating any remaining expenses.
 To help make treatment affordable for all patients, Plymouth Dental Group proudly offers a range of convenient payment options, including special patient financing.

 Dental crowns are common restorative dentistry solutions that return function, health, and cosmetic appeal to the smile.
 At Plymouth Dental Group, our dentists customize dental crowns from a variety of materials to treat an array of concerns, from tooth decay and discoloration to cracked or broken teeth.
 For crowns that blend naturally with your smile, get in touch with our Plymouth, MA practice and schedule your consultation today.

 How to Know When You Need to Visit a Dental Professional for a Tooth Cap

 Crowns are a common kind of restoration and are given to enhance the abilities of a fractured tooth.Read